h-anamai/corso-python-basic/README.md

 ---

 © 2025 [hanam.io](https://hanam.ai) — All rights reserved.
-This material is the exclusive property of gmxdev.io and may not be copied, distributed, or modified without permission.
+This material is the exclusive property of hanam.ai and may not be copied, distributed, or modified without permission.